isomerpages/nhg-15m/pages/15M Social Challenge.md

 <img style="width: 100%" height="auto" width="100%" alt="15M Social Challenge extended title3" src="/images/15M_Social_Challenge_extended_title3.png">
 </div>
 <h4><strong>You asked for more time, we listened!
 Challenge period now extended.</strong></h4>
-<h4>Caring communities are formed when we get together with those around us to act together for each other’s health.
-We've extended the challenge period to give more of you the opportunity to participate and make meaningful connections while working towards better health.</h4>
+<p>Caring communities are formed when we get together with those around us
+to act together for each other’s health.
+We've extended the challenge period to give more of you the opportunity to participate and make meaningful connections while working towards better health.</p>
-<h4>From <u>4 April – 4 June 2025</u>, connect with your friends, family, neighbours, schoolmates, colleagues, set a health goal together, and tell us more about how you are coming together and motivating each other to meet this goal.</h4>
+<p>From 4 April – 4 June 2025, connect with your friends, family, neighbours,
+schoolmates, colleagues, set a health goal together, and tell us more about how you are coming together and motivating each other to meet this goal.</p>
 <h2>Prizes</h2>
 <p>Stand a chance to win vouchers for your group when you take part in the
 15 Million Years of Healthy Life Social Challenge today!</p>